Khloe Kardashian Yelled ‘Swallow It, B**ch’ As She Forced Tequila Down Kourtney’s Throat In Wild Girls Trip

 Khloe and Kourtney Kardashian may be moms, entrepreneurs, and reality television stars, but the famous sisters still know how to party.

-The sisters got a little crazy during a girls weekend to Turks and Caicos, with video showing Khloe forcing some tequila down her older sister’s throat as they partied together on a boat with a group of pals.
+The sisters got a little crazy during a girls weekend to Turks and Caicos, with a video showing Khloe forcing some tequila down her older sister’s throat as they partied together on a boat with a group of pals.
 The wild antics were shared this weekend in a preview of the upcoming Keeping Up With The Kardashians episode, showing family friend Khadijah Haqq holding Kourtney’s mouth open while Khloe poured some hard liquor down the hatch.

 “You should’ve just swallowed it b**ch!”
 Khloe yelled to her sister in the clip, which was included in a preview from OK!
 Magazine.